Nedda/autoCompleter/README.md

-AutoCompleter Challenge.
+# AutoCompleter Challenge.
 Boiler plate by Marcus Bernales,
 Additions by Nedda Amini
 Terrible CSS is Terrible.
+I was having cross-domain issues, so I didn't style the dropdown, so  it is dreadful, I am so sorry, I couldn't style blind.

+## Code for Challenge
+- lib/js/actions/*
+- lib/js/components/*
+- lib/js/stores/*
+- lib/css/*
+- public/api/sample.json (What was used for testing)

 # grwlrplate